mohmiim/MLIntroduction/session-2/README.md

 <img src="images/pixels.png" height="400" width="600">
 </p>

-## 2. Loading images training set using tensorflow
+## 2. Loading images training set using TensorFlow
-   In the last section we discussed how can we present images to a neural network, let talk a bit about training sets and testing sets.
+   In the last section, we discussed how to present images as input to a neural network, let's talk a bit about training sets and testing sets.
-   What we have been doing so far, is called supervised learning, which is training a model by giving it a set of inputs and the expected output this way the model can learn from these input/outputs the rules we need to produce the correct output, These inputs/outputs are called the training set, because it had been used to train the model.
-But how can we check how good is our model ?
+   What we have been doing so far, is called supervised learning, which is training a model by giving it a set of inputs and the expected outputs.
+Then the model can learn from these input/outputs the rules we need to produce the correct output, These inputs/outputs are called the training set because it had been used to train the model.
+But how can we check how good is our model?

-   If we use the same inputs we used for the training, this will not be a correct way to measure the quality of our model, since the model have seen these inputs already and knows what should be the output, this can be used only to measure the training accuracy.
-But in real use cases the model will receive inputs it did not see before.
-This Bring us to the testing data set, which is a set of inputs and their output that the model did not see during training. we use this testing dataset to measure the model accuracy to see if it is really able to recognize input it did not see before.
+   If we use the same inputs we used for the training to validate it, this will be a misleading measure of the quality of the model, since the model have seen these inputs already and knows what should be the output, this can be used only to measure the training accuracy.
+But in real use-cases, the model will receive inputs it did not see before.
+This brings us to the testing data set, which is a set of inputs and their outputs that the model did not see during training. we use this testing dataset to measure the model accuracy to see if it is really able to recognize input it did not see before.

    Ok, so we now know we need a training set and testing test.
 Let's see how we prepare the folders containing our images.
 We start by creating this folder structure

 <img src="images/smallData.png" height="150" width="150">

-   You will notice that we created separate folders for the training vs testing, and in each folder we created sub folders one for each type of chart we are going to recognize.
-For example in this case we have samples for bar and pie charts
+   We created separate folders for the training vs testing, and in each folder, we created subfolders one for each type of chart we are going to recognize.
+For example, in this case, we have samples for bar and pie charts.

-Next step is to load the images in these folders and prepare to be fed into our model, tensorflow has a great utility called ``ImageDataGenerator``, we can use it to load our data the following code shows how this can be done
+Next step is to load the images in these folders and prepare to be fed into our model, Tensorflow has a great utility called ``ImageDataGenerator``, we can use it to load our data the following code shows how this can be done

 ```python
 from tensorflow.keras.preprocessing.image import ImageDataGenerator